-The peripheral clock is divided by the system high-speed clock MCLK; it can be close turned off by setting the SYS\CLK\FEN register gating when the peripheral is not in use.
-There are eight peripheral clocks available for different peripheral modules that could be turned off when not being and each peripheral clock in use. has а clock gating.
-Please refer to
+The peripheral clock is divided by the system high-speed clock MCLK; it can be close turned off by setting the SYS_CLK_FEN register gating when the peripheral is not in use.
+There are eight peripheral clocks available for different peripheral modules that could be turned off when not being gating. in use, and each peripheral clock has а clock Please refer to